twartooth19/pong_clone/README.md

 # pong_clone
-pong clone made from scratch in Godot
+A pong clone made from scratch in Godot